rossmacarthur/rephrase/README.md

 - [spoofer](spoofer): Turns a STM32F4 Discovery microcontroller into a Nintendo Joycon emulator using the micro USB port.

+## This project is still a work in progress!

+- [x] Implement DualShock 4 input parsing (currently over USB on Linux only).
+- [x] Emulate a skeleton USB HID device on the STM32F4 Discovery.
+- [ ] Emulate a wired Switch Pro Controller and correctly interface with the Switch console.
+- [ ] Implement DualShock 4 Bluetooth receiver on STM32F4.
+- [ ] Forward all reports to the Switch console.

 ## License

 Licensed under either of